 Just like our clients, we’re in the business of making a difference.

 The CGR Board selected Erika Rosenberg as the organization’s President and Chief Executive Officer in June 2019.
 Ms. Rosenberg joined CGR in 2005 after a career in journalism covering state and local government, and education policy and urban schools.
 She leads CGR’s expanding portfolio of work with nonprofits and foundations in community indicators, evaluation, asset mapping and landscape scans, and collective impact.
+Ms. Rosenberg is a trained facilitator, having completed training with the Greater Rochester Parent Leadership Institute, with three years of experience facilitating diverse groups of parents in an adult education setting touching on critical subjects such as racial equity.

 She earned her B.A. degree in journalism from the University of Illinois at Champaign-Urbana.